nick-ve/ncfs/README.md

 --------------
 The various shared libraries may be automatically installed using the provided shell scripts in the "scripts" directory of the various packages.
-It is essential that one first installs ROOT (including the TPythia6 package in view of the NcCollider physics event generator) and run the provided installation scripts within the proper "NCFS environment".
+It is essential that one first installs ROOT (with the pythia6 and cfitsio packages in view of the NcCollider physics event generator and the NcFITSIO facility) and run the provided installation scripts within the proper "NCFS environment".
 The proper "NCFS environment" may be obtained automatically by invoking the following scripts which are provided in this "ncfs" top directory :